quantum-mob/Q3/README.md

 NOTE: After installing the application, the first time you search a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
 It can take a few seconds to minutes depending on your computer.
 It happens only once (everytime you update the application) though.

+# Feedback

+Any comment, suggestion, or bug report will be appreciated.
+Please address it to

+quantum.mob21@gmail.com